diegommagno/github-structure/repositories-list/README.md

   GitHub Structure
 </h2>
 <p align="center">
-List organising all repos on my GitHub.
+List organising all my repos.

 <br/>
 List with all repos and projects <a href="https://github.com/diegommagno/github-repo-list/projects-list" alt="GitHub repositories and projects list">here</a>.
 </p>